Leonard Nimoy: Semi-retirement

 In April 2010, Nimoy announced that he was retiring from playing Spock, citing both his advanced age and the desire to give Zachary Quinto full media attention as the character.
 Kingdom Hearts: Birth by Sleep was to be his final performance; however, in February 2011, he announced his intent to return to Fringe and reprise his role as William Bell.
 Nimoy continued voice acting during retirement; his appearance in the third season of Fringe includes his voice (his character appears only in animated scenes), and he provided the voice of Sentinel Prime in Transformers: Dark of the Moon.
 In May 2011, he made a cameo appearance in the alternate version music video of "The Lazy Song" by Bruno Mars.
 Aaron Bay-Schuck, the Atlantic Records executive who signed Mars to the label, is Nimoy's stepson.

 Nimoy provided the voice of Spock as a guest star in a Season 5 episode of the CBS sitcom The Big Bang Theory titled "The Transporter Malfunction", which aired on March 29, 2012.
 Also in 2012, Nimoy reprised his role of William Bell in Fringe for the fourth season episodes "Letters of Transit" and "Brave New World" parts 1 and 2.
 Nimoy reprised his role as Master Xehanort in the 2012 video game Kingdom Hearts 3D: Dream Drop Distance.
 On August 30, 2012, Nimoy narrated a satirical segment about Mitt Romney's life on Comedy Central's The Daily Show with Jon Stewart.
-In 2013, Nimoy reprised his role as Ambassador Spock in a cameo appearance in Star Trek Into Darkness, and is the only actor from the original series to appear in Abrams' Star Trek films.
+In 2013, Nimoy reprised his role as Ambassador Spock in a cameo appearance in Star Trek Into Darkness.

 Other career work

 Photography

 Nimoy's interest in photography began in childhood; for the rest of his life, he owned a camera he had rebuilt at the age of 13.
-In the 1970s, he studied photography at the University of California, Los Angeles.
-His photography studies at UCLA occurred after Star Trek and Mission: Impossible, when Nimoy seriously considered changing careers.
+During the 1970s, he studied photography at the University of California, Los Angeles.
+His photography studies at UCLA occurred after Star Trek and Mission: Impossible while he was seriously considering changing careers.
 His work has been exhibited at the R. Michelson Galleries in Northampton, Massachusetts and the Massachusetts Museum of Contemporary Art.